 Williams-Sonoma (WSM) Gains As Market Dips: What You Should Know

-Coming into today, shares of the seller of cookware and home furnishings had gained 6% in the past month.
-In that same time, the Retail-Wholesale sector gained 0.17%, while the S&P 500 lost 1%.
+Prior to today's trading, shares of the seller of cookware and home furnishings had gained 10.97% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 3.28% and the S&P 500's gain of 2.02% in that time.

 Wall Street will be looking for positivity from Williams-Sonoma as it approaches its next earnings report date.
 In that report, analysts expect Williams-Sonoma to post earnings of $3.49 per share.
 This would mark year-over-year growth of 7.72%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.04 billion, up 4.8% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.03 billion, up 4.44% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $16.29 per share and revenue of $8.7 billion.
-These totals would mark changes of +9.7% and +5.51%, respectively, from last year.
+WSM's full-year Zacks Consensus Estimates are calling for earnings of $16.22 per share and revenue of $8.68 billion.
+These results would represent year-over-year changes of +9.23% and +5.3%, respectively.

-Investors should also note any recent changes to analyst estimates for Williams-Sonoma.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for Williams-Sonoma.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Williams-Sonoma currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.47% lower.
+Williams-Sonoma is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Williams-Sonoma is currently trading at a Forward P/E ratio of 7.78.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 7.78.
+Digging into valuation, Williams-Sonoma currently has a Forward P/E ratio of 8.13.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 8.13.

 Zacks Names "Single Best Pick to Double"